MarkhamShofner/Intro_to_Control_Flow/README.md

 ```
 Let's take a few minutes to build out a draft structure before moving on to the answer below.

+- What happens if multiple conditions in the same statement are met?
   - Note that if any earlier loop is met, then the code will jump to the end of the conditional, only executing the first matching condition.
 - How else can the order of conditionals be made?

 ```javascript